hoangbv15/my-notes/software-dev/README.md

 # KISS

-Before jumping into the specific principles, let me share one foundational rule—call it a principle if you prefer: Keep It Simple, Stupid (KISS).
+Before jumping into the specific principles, let me share one foundational rule.
+Call it a principle if you prefer: Keep It Simple, Stupid (KISS).

 Good developers follow SOLID, but only when it is needed.

-No serious software project survives long-term without eventually respecting SOLID, yet there’s zero benefit in piling abstraction on top of abstraction if we aren’t using inheritance, or worse, if we never needed it at all.
+No serious software project survives long term without eventually respecting SOLID, yet there’s zero benefit in piling abstraction on top of abstraction if we aren’t using inheritance, or worse, if we never needed it at all.
 Knowing exactly when to apply these principles is an art that only experience can teach.

 In the examples you’ll see here, the code often begins by breaking the rules, usually because of new or evolving requirements, and then we apply a solution to make it compliant.
 That messy, iterative process mirrors real world development.